Easter Monday: Western Christianity

 In Western Christianity, Easter Monday is the second day of Eastertide, as well as the second day in the Octave of Easter.

 In the Lutheran Churches, the Gospel for Easter Monday concerns the Road to Emmaus appearance.

 National observances

 Australia

 In Australia, Easter Monday is a public holiday.
-Some people enjoy outdoor sporting events, such as the Oakbank Easter Racing Carnival in South Australia, and the Stawell Gift in Victoria, as well as a traditional AFL match between Geelong Cats and the Hawthorn Hawks at the MCG.
+Some people enjoy outdoor sporting events, such as the Oakbank Easter Racing Carnival in South Australia, and the Stawell Gift in Victoria, as well as a traditional AFL match between Geelong and Hawthorn at the MCG.
 Since 2014, The NRL have held the Easter Monday match (NRL) between the Parramatta Eels and Wests Tigers match at Stadium Australia.